Description

 The guns were in individual cradles, with training and elevation supplied by electric motor with hydraulic drive and RPC.

 The DP mountings for the battleships were designed to load at any angle and were provided with triple-hoist systems, one for surface projectiles,one for AA and one for cartridges, so that the weapons could quickly convert between the different shell types.
-Unfortunately, this system proved to be a source of jamming and the ROF figure, low as it was, could not be maintained.
+Unfortunately, this system proved to be a source of jamming and the planned ROF figure, low as it was, could not be maintained.
 The low train and elevation rates of these mountings meant that they could not track fast-moving aircraft targets, further degrading their usefulness in the AA role.
 In 1939, it was decided to replace some of Richelieu's DP mounts with 100 mm (3.9") guns in order to improve her mid-range AA capability.

 These guns were built with autofretted jacket, breech ring and loose barrel and used a vertical sliding block.